Keybby/ihm-keyboard/rapports/final/2_evaluation.typ

 === Answers of the questionnaire

 Four participants answered the questionnaire.
-Unfortunately, questions about multiple values for a key divided the participants in two.
-So we decided to keep our current design
+Unfortunately, questions about multiple values for a key divided the participants in two so we decided to keep our current design.
 Participants wanted tips, but once again half of them wanted them only once, and the other half wanted the tips to be shown multiple times.
 However, the comments and their oral reactions highlighted the need to know the current state of the system.
 Also, the participants were not aware of the zoom function, result that we were expecting.